monadplus/tbc/karazhan.md

 10-man raid.

-Raid composition: 2 tanks, 3 healers, 5 dps (1 extra RDPS).
+Raid composition: 2 tanks, 2-3 healers, 5-6 dps.
 At least 1 priest and warlock.
 A druid and shaman/paladin are also recommended.
+Paladin tank is great for trash mobs.

 Gear: Max level dungeon + Gruul's Lair/Magtheridon's Lair.